 The board is appointed by the shareholders at the Annual General Meeting with a mandate period from the Annual General Meeting until the next Annual General Meeting has been held.
 According to the Articles of Association Ratos's Board shall comprise a minimum of four and a maximum of nine members with a maximum of three deputies.
 All members of the Board are elected by the shareholders at the Annual General Meeting for the period until the next Annual General Meeting has been held.
 A Board decision only applies if more than half of the elected Board members are agreed.

-The 2011 Annual General Meeting re-elected Olof Stenhammar (Chairman), Lars Berg, Staffan Bohman, Arne Karlsson, Annette Sadolin, Jan Söderberg, Per-Olof Söderberg and Margareth Øvrum.
+The 2012 Annual General Meeting re-elected Arne Karlsson (who was also elected as Chairman), Lars Berg, Staffan Bohman, Annette Sadolin, Jan Söderberg, Per-Olof Söderberg and Margareth Øvrum.
 No deputies were elected.
-All Board members elected at the 2011 Annual General Meeting are presented in more detail on pages 48-49.
+All Board members elected at the 2012 Annual General Meeting are presented in more detail on pages 78-79.